 Day 2 | Morning session

 We will start the Saab Simulation.
-You will have the morning to play Rounds 1, 2 and 3.
-At the end of Round 3 we will convene all teams and discuss strategies and decisions taken.
+You will have the morning to play Rounds 1 and 2.

 Day 2 | Afternoon session